projectcalico/calico/RELEASING.md

 1. In [netlify.toml](netlify.toml):

-   1. Set the `RELEASE_CANDIDATE` environment variable back to an empty string.
+   1. Set the `CANDIDATE_RELEASE` environment variable back to an empty string.

    1. Update the `CURRENT_RELEASE` environment variable.